top of page

 Throughout her training, Dr. Luba learned to deliver empirically supported psychotherapies across a range of settings and populations, with emphasis on Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), and Cognitive Processing Therapy (CPT).

-She approaches clinical work in an adaptive, client-focused manner and works to set and meet treatment goals in an effective, yet flexible manner.
-She completed her predoctoral internship at Stony Brook University Consortium Internship Program and is currently a T32 postdoctoral research fellow in the division on Substance Use Disorders at Columbia University and the NY State Psychiatric Institute.
+Dr. Luba approaches clinical work in an adaptive, client-focused manner and works to set and meet treatment goals in an effective, yet flexible manner.
+She has extensive experience in the treatment of anxiety and mood disorders, trauma, substance use disorders, and eating disorders.
+She completed her predoctoral internship at Stony Brook University Consortium Internship Program and a T32 postdoctoral research fellowship in the division on Substance Use Disorders at Columbia University and the NY State Psychiatric Institute.

 Brianna Altman, PhD